 Quick start

-The guide walks through llama.cpp from source (with -DGGML_CUDA=ON or -DGGML_METAL=ON), the llama-server binary, wiring it into VS Code via the Continue extension, and wiring it into Claude Code as a local endpoint.
-Ollama + MLX is covered as the one-command alternative for Apple Silicon.
+The guide walks through llama.cpp from source (with -DGGML_CUDA=ON or -DGGML_METAL=ON), the llama-server binary, and wiring the result into your editor: Claude Code as a local endpoint, Cline for full agent mode in VS Code, Continue for tab completion, and the LiteLLM workaround for Cursor.
+Ollama + MLX is covered as the one-command alternative for Apple Silicon, and a set of start scripts in the repo handle the local, remote-tunnel, and Cursor flows.

 Who it is for